 - MMR (Measles, Mumps, and Rubella): One MMR immunization is required after the age of 12 months and a booster is recommended between the 6th and 7th grades.

 - Hepatitis B: This is a new requirement.
 All students are to have a Hepatitis B vaccine.

 - Varicella (Chickenpox): One dose is required for all Kindergarten students.
 A written request for exemption by parent/guardian or physician, for medical reasons (history of disease), may be accepted in lieu of vaccine.

 - New Immunization requirements for 7th graders are a Tdap Immunization (one) OR a Td (tetanus) Immunization within the last 2 years.

 will need to meet with the principal and/or the child’s prospective teacher for a short, informal interview before registration is considered complete.
 At this time, various topics will be discussed and arrangement for testing, if needed, will be made.

 All students transferring from other schools will be required to present a transcript of all previous work before registration will be considered complete.
 Testing will be used in certain situations to help determine grade level.
 Home school students must provide document of any standardized test taken and sufficient record of work completed.
 Without this information, it will be the discretion of the principal as to grade level placement after testing.

 Unpaid /Delayed Tuition Accounts

-Without prior approval, no student will be allowed to enroll whose account from a previous year is unpaid.
-When there are special circumstances which prevent full payment before the beginning of a new school year, the final decision on admission will be made by the School Board.
+Without prior approval, no student will be allowed to enroll whose account from a previous year is unpaid or unpaid at another SDA school.
+When there are special circumstances, which prevent full payment before the beginning of a new school year, the final decision on admission will be made by the School Board.